mateus-oliveira/fullstack-afiliados/README.md

 ### Create a super user

 Create a new super user to authenticate on frontend and upload the sales file:
-Enter on Docker container bash and run the following commands:
+Open another Terminal tab, then enter on Docker container bash by running the following commands:
 ```sh
 sudo docker exec -it django_afiliados bash
 python manage.py createsuperuser